IsmaelZig-SU/p-DynSys_EncoderTransformerDecoder/README.md

 Expected Data Format
 The model expects input data with the following dimensions:
-[p, t, d + p.dim]
+`[p, t, d + p.dim]`

 Dimensions Explained:
-  -p: Number of distinct parameter sets (parameter dimension).
+  -`p`: Number of distinct parameter sets (parameter dimension).
 Parameters refer to external variables (e.g., Reynolds number) that can influence the system's response.
 The dimension of the parameter space is referred to as p.dim.

-  -t: Number of snapshots (time dimension).
+  -`t`: Number of snapshots (time dimension).

-  -d: Spatial dimension (for 1D systems, this corresponds to the number of spatial points).
+  -`d`: Spatial dimension (for 1D systems, this corresponds to the number of spatial points).

 Example: Navier-Stokes Emulator